oracle-livelabs/goldengate/ggma-topologies/bidirectional-replication-using-rest-api/bidirectional-data-replication-using-rest-api.md

 This lab assumes that you have completed the tasks in <b>"Task 1: Load the Oracle GoldenGate and Database Environment"</b> in <b>Lab 3: Initialize Environment</b>.

-### Tip

-If you see the error ORA-00257 Archiver Error, then run the following script to remove redundant archive log files from the system and run the application seamlessly:

-1. Navigate to the `scripts/misc' directory.
-2. Run the `rman_delete_archivelog.sh` script.

-After you run this script, you would be able to continue to run the scripts successfully.

 ## Task 1: Set Up Active Active Data Replication